mikeizbicki/cmc-csci143/topic_00_unix/README.md

     - you will have first 10 minutes of class to complete quiz
         - I will be in class >10 minutes early, everyone is welcome to come early and begin quiz early
+    - you will have an opportunity to retake this quiz

+        (but please study and take this first attempt seriously)

 ## Lecture Notes